Judith A. Peraino

 Peraino’s publications have received the H. Colin Slim Award of the American Musicological Society, and the Philip Brett Award of the LGTB Study Group of the American Musicological Society.
 She has also received the Stephen and Margery Russell Distinguished Teaching Award from the College of Arts and Sciences, Cornell University.

-Her undergraduate courses include: The History of Rock Music; Punk Culture: the Aesthetics and Politics of Refusal; The Beatles; Rock, Rap, and Ethics; and Music and Queer Identity.
+Her undergraduate courses include: The History of Rock Music; Punk Culture: the Art and Politics of Refusal; The Beatles; Rock, Rap, and Ethics; and Music and Queer Identity.

 Her graduate courses include: Synthesizing Pop: Electronics and the Musical Imagination (with Roger Moseley); The Velvet Underground Archive; Vocality and Embodiment; The Chansons of Guillaume de Machaut, The Songs of the Troubadours and Trouvères; and Gender, Sexuality and Glam Rock.